Prem-ium/Auto-StockTrader/README.md

 `FIRSTRADE_AI` = A stringified JSON array containing your FirstTrade Investment account numbers, separated by commas.

 `VANGUARD_AI` = A stringified JSON array containing your Vanguard Investment account numbers, separated by commas.
+(Only for old Outdated Test Cases)

 `CUSTOM_DIR` = Directory path updated .side files should be located.
 (Optional)